 - Fire or explosions

-If one of these drivers hits you, Uninsured/Underinsured Motorist coverage steps in to pay for your bodily injuries and, in some states, property damage.
-It’s an essential safety net that protects you from other people’s irresponsible choices.
+If one of these drivers hits you, UM/UIM coverage steps in to pay for your bodily injuries and, in some states, property damage.
+It’s an essential safety net.

-If you or your passengers are injured in an accident, these coverages help pay for medical expenses, regardless of who caused the crash.
+If you or your passengers are injured, these coverages help pay for medical expenses, regardless of who caused the crash.

-- Medical Payments (MedPay): Covers medical and funeral expenses for you and your passengers after an accident.
+- MedPay: Covers medical and funeral expenses for you and your passengers.

-- Personal Injury Protection (PIP): A more comprehensive version of MedPay, required in “no-fault” states.
-PIP covers medical expenses plus other accident-related costs, such as lost wages and essential services (like childcare or cleaning if you are recovering).
+- PIP: A broader version required in “no-fault” states.
+Covers medical expenses plus lost wages and essential services (like childcare if recovering).

 Cars depreciate quickly.
-If you buy a new car and it is totaled in an accident a few months later, standard collision insurance will only pay you the current market value of the car—not what you paid for it.
+If your new car is totaled, standard collision insurance only pays the current market value—not what you paid for it.

-If you owe more on your loan than the car is worth, you are “underwater.”
-Guaranteed Asset Protection (Gap) insurance covers the difference between your car’s actual cash value and the remaining balance on your auto loan or lease, keeping you from paying out of pocket for a car you no longer have.
+If you owe more on your loan than the car is worth, Guaranteed Asset Protection (Gap) covers the difference between the cash value and your remaining loan balance.

 Depending on your lifestyle, you might want to consider a few handy extras to round out your policy:

-- Rental Reimbursement: Pays for a rental car while your vehicle is in the shop being repaired after a covered accident.
+- Rental Reimbursement: Pays for a rental car while your vehicle is being repaired.

-- Rideshare Insurance: Essential if you drive for Uber, Lyft, or a delivery service.
-A personal auto policy usually won’t cover you while you are logged into a rideshare app.
+- Rideshare Insurance: Essential if you drive for Uber/Lyft.
+A standard policy won’t cover you while logged into the app.

 Frequently Asked Questions